-- ensure the school's policies are known and used appropriately: - ensure the school's Safeguarding & Child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this - ensure the Safeguarding & Child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this - link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding - ensure that when children leave Plymouth College to continue education elsewhere, we copy their safeguarding file and send it to their new school or college as soon as possible, (but within 5 days latest).
-It should be transferred separately from the main pupil file. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
-Their role could include ensuring that the school or college, and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.
+- ensure the School's policies are known and used appropriately: - ensure the School's Safeguarding & Child Protection Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;

-- ensure that all induction training includes: - o School Safeguarding & Child protection policy - o Part 1(and Part 5 if a teacher) of the KCSIE 2023 document - o Staff code of conduct - o Identities of the DSL and DDSL - o The School Whistleblowing Policy
+- ensure the Safeguarding & Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the School in this; - link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding; - ensure that when children leave Plymouth College to continue education elsewhere, a copy of their safeguarding file is sent to their new school or college as soon as possible (but within 5 days latest).
+It should be transferred separately from the main pupil file. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school or college leadership staff.
+Their role could include ensuring that the school or college, and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - ensure that all induction training includes: - School Safeguarding & Child Protection Policy - Part 1(and Part 5 if a teacher) of the KCSIE 2024 document - Staff & Volunteer Code of Conduct - Identities of the DSL and DDSLs - The School Whistleblowing Policy

-The Governing body ensures that the school has:
+The Governing Body ensures the School has: